0xf10e/openvswitch-formula/README.rst

 TODO
 ====

- - add commandline examples to inline documentation (see code from the `bridge module`_)
+ - add commandline examples to inline documentation (see the official `bridge module's code`_)
  - make OVS module State-aware
  - build formula to move configuration (IP addr etc.) from interface used as uplink to given OVS-bridge